limitbreakinc/payment-processor-v2/README.md

 ### Order

-This data format is used to fill all single and bulk orders that are not sweep orders.
+This data structure is used to fill all single and bulk orders that are not sweep orders.

 | Protocol | Maker   | Beneficiary | Marketplace | Payment Method | Token Address | Token Id | Amount  | Item Price | Nonce   | Expiration | Marketplace Fee Numerator | Max Royalty Fee Numerator |
 |----------|---------|-------------|-------------|----------------|---------------|----------|---------|------------|---------|------------|---------------------------|---------------------------|